 1. I can't risk losing my job

-This is one of the key reasons why people think they can't go on a career break.
-However, you have a few options.
+This is one of the main reasons why people think they can't go on a career break.
+However, you have a few options to consider before you write it off.
 You don't have to lose your job, you can approach your employer and ask for a sabbatical instead.
 I have another detailed post on keeping your job while taking a career break, which you can read here.

 You are never too old to take a career break or try something new.
 You are as old as you feel and if you are healthy enough to embark on your career break, whatever it is, then go for it.
 More and more elderly people have itchy feet and are leaving to travel the world and experiencing new cultures.
 When I was backpacking I met loads of 'older' travellers and some even stayed in the hostels and got involved.